 That special event for the children of this general area will to be held at Lampe Park in Gardnerville on Saturday and Sunday, June 4-5.

-The Kids’ Fishing Derby, one of the largest, free derbies in the United States, is open to all youngsters, who are ages 3 through 12.
+The Kids’ Fishing Derby, one of the largest, free derbies in the U.S., is open to all youngsters, ages 3-12.

 There is no charge for registration or for participation.

 The tiny anglers will be assigned to six different time periods on those two days.